Zhang-xiaokun/MACL/README.md

 # MACL
-This is our implementation for the paper:
+This is the implementation for the paper:

 _Rethinking Contrastive Learning in Session-based Recommendation_